typelevel/typelevel.github.com/posts/2018-11-28-http4s-error-handling-mtl-2.md

 def routes[F[_]](implicit H: HttpErrorHandler[F, UserError :+: CatalogError :+: CNil]) = ???
 ```

 However, this doesn't compile because the error type is no longer a subtype of `Throwable`.
-It is now a `Coproduct` :/.
-But...
+It is now a `Coproduct`.

-We might be able to derive an instance for a coproduct of errors if we have an instance of `HttpErrorHandler[F, E]` for each error type.
+But we might be able to derive an instance for a coproduct of errors if we have an instance of `HttpErrorHandler[F, E]` for each error type.
 Let's give it a try!
 We need to define a new typeclass `CoHttpErrorHandler`:

 ```tut:book:silent
 import shapeless._